Lisa M. Reed on Surviving Skin Cancer to Thriving in MLSP

 What are your goals for 2023?

 It is interesting, really.
 I began this journey as a network marketer looking to find a better way to build my own business online.
-Now, I have discovered that I really like helping people get results with their Social Media Marketing.
+Now, I have discovered that I really like helping people get results with their Social Media Marketing in 2023 and beyond.

 In 2023 I have joined forces with someone and we are going to be working in a new niche.
 A whole other profession to help bring their businesses online.